brillydev/xtern-dataset-findings/README.md

 # xtern-dataset-findings

-#### The writeup below is a joke.
-If you're here for serious information, you're at a wrong place 👨‍💻
+#### If you're here for serious information, you're out of luck 👨‍💻

 The number of scooters with different power levels are: